grant0417/mullvad-ping/README.md

    [releases page](https://github.com/grant0417/mullvad-ping/releases/).

-Note: The Windows version of `ping` is somewhat more limited than that of Linux or Mac so the times are less precice and the script will take ~5x longer.
+Note: The Windows version of `ping` is somewhat more limited than that of Linux or Mac so the times are less precise and the script will take ~5x longer.

 ## CLI Usage